 What are the steps to becoming a Trusted Flagger?

 If you're passionate about YouTube and becoming a Trusted Flagger, the first step to joining the programme is to begin flagging potentially violative content for review.
 In order to flag content, including as part of the Trusted Flagger programme, you must be signed in to YouTube.

 What are the requirements after joining the Trusted Flagger programme?

 The Trusted Flagger programme exists to assist with the enforcement of our Community Guidelines.
 Participants must be committed to frequently flagging content that may violate them and open to ongoing discussion and feedback on various YouTube content areas.
 We also reserve the right to remove any participant who has not engaged significantly in the programme.

 Participants must provide their contact email address or the contact email address for at least one person in their organisation who will be the ongoing Trusted Flagger point of contact.
 We will send periodic emails about the Trusted Flagger programme to this email address.
 All participants in the Trusted Flagger programme are subject to an NDA.

 Videos flagged by Trusted Flaggers are reviewed by YouTube content moderators according to YouTube's Community Guidelines.
 Content flagged by Trusted Flaggers is not automatically removed or subject to any differential policy treatment – the same standards apply for flags received from other users.
 However, because of their high degree of accuracy, flags from Trusted Flaggers are prioritised for review by our teams.

-The Trusted Flagger Programme exists exclusively for the reporting of possible Community Guideline violations.
+The Trusted Flagger programme exists exclusively for the reporting of possible Community Guidelines violations.
 It is not a flow for reporting content that may violate local law.
-Requests based on local law can be filed through our content removal form.
+Requests based on local law can be filed by following the instructions here.